-Pantheon comes complete with 35 factory presets to choose from.
-These presets are designed for a variety of reverb applications such as placing the sound into a hall, chamber or room, vocal plates, or for adding just a touch of ambience to your project.
+Pantheon[TM] comes complete with 35 factory presets to choose from.
+These presets are designed for a variety of reverb applications such as spatialenhancing halls, vocal plates, or for adding just a touch of ambience to your project.
 To select presets, do the following:

-- 1. Click the arrow to the right of the Preset field in the Pantheon's plug in window. - 2.
-Click on your desired preset and it will now become active.
+- Click the arrow to the right of the Presets: field at the top of the Pantheon window.
+The presets menu will drop down revealing the different presets that can be selected from. - Navigate the presets using the scroll bar to find your desired preset. - Click on the preset once and it will now become active.

-EDITING AND SAVING A PRESET
+EDITING A PRESET

 Once a preset is selected, use Pantheon's sliders and knobs to adjust the individual parameters to the desired settings.
-If Pantheon is inserted in line with a track, set the reverb Level slider to 0dB and control the ratio of reverb to dry signal using the reverb Mix slider.
+If Pantheon is inserted inline with a track, set the reverb Level slider to 0dB and control the ratio of reverb to dry signal using the reverb Mix slider.
 If Pantheon is inserted in an auxiliary bus, set the reverb Mix slider to 100% and the reverb Level slider to 0dB.
 Control the ratio of reverb to dry signal using the auxiliary send and return controls in your recording application.